SViarbitskaya/cadoles_tiny/README.md

 - This application is configured for development purposes.
 Additional steps and configurations are required to prepare it for a production environment.

 ## Features

+### User Management:

+   - Users have a login, password, email, avatar, and belong to specific roles and groups.
+   - Users can belong to multiple user groups.

+### User Groups:

+   - Users are associated with user groups.
+   - Only administrators can create and assign users to user groups.

+### Roles and Permissions:

+   - Administrator: Full permissions, including managing user groups.
+   - User: Can view only their groups.

+### Authentication & Security:

+   - Implemented login and password authentication.
+   - Password hashing for secure storage.
+   - Role-based access control: users can only access the data they are authorized to view.

+### Admin Console:

+   - Admin users can manage users and groups via an admin console.
+   - Admins can create, modify, and delete users and groups.

+### Styling:

+   - Uses Bootstrap for user interface styling.

+### Docker Setup:

+   - Application runs inside Docker containers together with PostgreSQL as the database.